pennersr/django-allauth/README.rst

 From 0.9.0
 **********

+- Dropped dependency on (unmaintained?) oauth2 package, in favor of requests-oauthlib.
+So you will need to update your (virtual) environment accordingly.

 - We noticed a very rare bug that affects end users who add Google social login to existing accounts.
 The symptom is you end up with users who have multiple primary email addresses which conflicts